 The sole purpose of such demands is to make the process quicker and easier.
 You might not know the exact purpose of each document, but the more information you provide, the more swiftly and accurately the entire process will be concluded.

 Appraisers must follow a strict code of ethics and present an unbiased and credible opinion every time.
 Any mistake or an attempt to manipulate the report can result in a disciplinary action.
 They need to follow the Uniform Standards of Professional Appraisal Practice (USPAP), by law, and any mistake in complying with the codes can result in revocation of their certificate.

 If you find any impartial information in the appraisal report, you stand the right to file a lawsuit and lead a strict action.
-Thus, it becomes important to furnish all details asked by your appraiser to help them fulfil their legal and ethical obligation.
+Thus, it becomes important to furnish all details asked by your appraiser to help them fulfill their legal and ethical obligation.

 Let your appraisal know who are the intended users of the report.
-These parties will be identified in the report, and will be the only ones who can legally use the report.
+These parties will be identified in the report and will be the only ones who can legally use the report.